 Ms. Garren has served as a Board Member of Hidden Voices as well as the Rutherford County Health Center.
 She currently serves as a McNair Mentor at R-S Central High School, a Board Member for Rutherford Town Revitalization, and as President of the Democratic Women of Rutherford County.
 Ms. Garren balances the practice of law with dabbling in photography, indulging her travel bug, hiking the Blue Ridge Mountains, or dancing – from salsa to clogging.
 She is a former member of the Cane Creek Cloggers of Chapel Hill, NC and currently performs with the Green Grass Cloggers of Asheville, NC.

 Ms. Garren has dedicated her legal career to providing compassionate, professional legal services with a particular interest in assisting indigent clients.
-Her current practice areas focus on criminal defense, family law, and social security disability claims.
+She works with the rest of our team in the areas of criminal defense, family law, and social security disability claims.